Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Demonstrating the Advantages of Censored Quantile Regression

-where $\vecbeta$ are trainable weights.
-We fit each NN on the train set via backpropagation, using Adam optimization with learning rate $0.01$ and norm clipping at $1$.
+for multi-output NN, where $\vecbeta$ are trainable parameters (weights).
+We let Multi-CQNN have $K$ times as many trainable parameters as CQNN has (note that there are $K$ independent CQNN's) to keep the number of parameters equal across the different models.
 Weights are initialized to $1$, and in each training epoch, the whole train set is processed in a single batch.
 Training stops when the validation loss does not improve for $10$ consecutive epochs.